InFog/evaldojunior.com/_posts/2015-04-23-bulgaria-web-summit-2015.md

 And then I was there, in front of a full room, no more seats left, people standing up in the back of the room.
 I was really excited because I was able to bring that amount of people to my talk.
 And at the same time I was freaking out because I was able to bring that amount of people to my talk!
+The first one in English!

 I started my speak, a little bit nervous, I introduced myself and told some joke about being a Brazilian living in Germany and almost freezing during the